rubsj/TypeScriptPlayground/src/rxjs/readme.md

 - :bulb: For arrays and iterables, all contained values will be emitted as a sequence!
 - :bulb: This operator can also be used to emit a string as a sequence of characters!

+#### bindCallback
+- Converts a callback API to a function that returns an Observable.
+- **signature**: bindCallback<T>(callbackFunc: Function, resultSelector?: Function | SchedulerLike, scheduler?: SchedulerLike): (...args: any[]) => Observable<T>
+- Give it a function f of type f(x, callback) and it will return a function g that when called as g(x) will output an Observable.
+- bindCallback is not an operator because its input and output are not Observables.
+The input is a function func with some parameters, the last parameter must be a callback function that func calls when it is done.
+- The output of bindCallback is a function that takes the same parameters as func, except the last one (the callback).
+When the output function is called with arguments it will return an Observable.
+If function func calls its callback with one argument the Observable will emit that value.
+If on the other hand the callback is called with multiple values the resulting Observable will emit an array with said values as arguments.
+- It is very important to remember that input function func is not called when the output function is, but rather when the Observable returned by the output function is subscribed.
+This means if func makes an AJAX request, that request will be made every time someone subscribes to the resulting Observable, but not before.
+-